 Spring Weather in Korea | March

 March is still a relatively cool, dry month in Korea.
 Temperatures range from 1 – 10°C on average, and get progressively warmer as the month continues.
 It’s warmer in the south of the country, and cooler the further north you go.
 It’s cold enough in some areas of the country to still ski and snowboard at the beginning of March.

 You’ll want to keep multiple layers on hand – especially for evenings, when it can still feel downright cold.

 Spring Weather in Korea | April

 The weather in April has a little bit of everything.
-The transition from winter to spring continues with daytime temperatures getting increasingly comfortable.
+The transition from winter to spring in Korea continues with daytime temperatures getting increasingly comfortable.
 In April, average daily temperatures in Korea range from 7 to 18°C across the country.

 Towards the end of the month, there can even be days that reach into the low 20s.
 There’s little humidity, but you can expect some rainfall.
 Keep in mind that it can still get cold in the evenings, with temperatures falling as low as 5°C, so be prepared with a light coat or multiple layers of clothing.

 Spring Weather in Korea | May

 The warming trend of spring continues in Korea during May, with day time temperatures reaching as high as the mid-20s by the end of the month.
 Some would say this is one of the best times of the year to visit Korea climate-wise, with ideal temperatures, little humidity, and sunny days.